aabanakhtar-github/CenterstageRobotController/README.md

 # CenterstageRobot20625

-Team 20625's OpModes for the 2023-24 centerstage season.
+This repository contains the opmodes for team 20625 during the Centerstage FTC Season.

+### Awards:
 Think Award 2nd, Design Award 1st

+###:
 Libraries used:
 - FTCLib
 - OpenCV
 - Roadrunner

-More in the future?